Symphytum asperum Lepech.

 Color: Rose-pink, but mature to blue or purple

 Bloom Time: Spring to early summer

-Symphytum asperum is a coarse, hairy, rhizomatous perennial up to 4 feet (1.2 m) tall.
-Ovate to elliptic leaves are up to 8 inches (20 cm) long, dark green and prickly hairy.
-Mature stems are not winged (leaf bases are not decurrent as is the case with Symphytum officinale).
-Small tubular flowers (each to 0.5 inch/1.2 cm long) in scorpioid cymes open rose-pink in spring but mature to blue or purple.
+Symphytum asperum is a rhizomatous perennial that grows up to 4 feet (1.2 m) tall.
+Leaves are dark green, prickly hairy, ovate to elliptic, and up to 8 inches (20 cm) long.
+The mature stems are not winged (leaf bases are not recurrent, as in Symphytum officinale).
+The small tubular flowers, each up to 0.5 inches (1.2 cm) long, appear in scorpioid cymes.
+They open rose-pink in spring but mature to blue or purple.